 The Amateur Mixed Martial Arts Fund would be created within the Treasury Department to accept money from application fees, license fees, and administrative fines.
-Section 19 also requires regulatory and enforcement fees to be deposited into the Fund.

 The State Treasurer would be in charge of directing the Fund and would have to credit all the interest and earnings from the fund investments back into the Fund.
 Money in the Fund at the close of the fiscal year would remain in the Fund and not lapse to the General Fund.
 LARA would be the administrator of the Fund for auditing purposes and could expend money, upon appropriation by the Legislature, to administer and enforce the act and for expenditures under the act.